What to Expect at Healthy Core

 - 4 min read

-In traditional physical therapy settings, you might have been interviewed about your condition in an open gym setting, which is typical in sports medicine or orthopedic clinics.
+If you have had traditional physical therapy, you might have been interviewed about your condition in an open gym setting, which is typical in sports medicine or orthopedic clinics.
 However, when dealing with core and pelvic floor issues or other personal concerns, privacy becomes crucial.
 Here's what you can anticipate when receiving treatment at Healthy Core:

 You will be escorted to a private room where your physical therapist will review your medical history, discuss the background of your condition, and any treatments you have undergone.
-The therapist will educate you in anatomy and physiology, for example, clarify how tightness in one hip or misalignment in the pelvis can cause abnormal tension or pulling on the pelvic floor.
-You will learn how to maintain intra-abdominal pressure to reduce strain on the fascia and core muscles.
-To maximize your visit, please arrive well-hydrated, ready to learn, and wearing loose-fitting or athletic clothing.
+The therapist will educate you in anatomy and physiology as applicable to what you are seeking help for.
+To maximize your visit, please arrive well-hydrated, ready to learn and wear loose-fitting or athletic clothing.

 What to Expect at the Initial Examination: